 Longer repair times mean higher costs and the greater likelihood of a higher group rating.
-Different paint finishes on modern cars are an important factor, so these are also taken into account.
+Different paint finishes on modern cars are an important factor, so these too are taken into account.

-A standard list of 23 common parts is used to compare the cost of parts from one manufacturer with those from another.
+A standard list of 23 common parts is used to compare one manufacturers parts costs to another.
 The lower these costs, the more likelihood there is of a lower group rating.

 Acceleration and top speed are important factors.
 Insurers know very well, from their claims statistics, that high performance cars often result in more frequent insurance claims.

 Cars that are fitted with an Autonomous Emergency Breaking (AEB) system are less likely to be involved in low speed front to rear accidents, therefore where AEB is fitted as standard this will be taken into account and will reduce the insurance rating.